-By September 2011, the US Navy completed 40% of planned operational test flights, accumulating over 150 hours of missile operating time.
+By September 2011, the US Navy completed 40% of planned operational test flights, accumulating more than 150 hours of missile operating time.
 It fired a total of four missiles at actual and simulated threat targets and emitters during the IT and IOT&E in 2011.
 AARGM’s system maturity and reliability were checked in more than 200 Beech King Air flight tests and 58 Captive Carriage FA-18 tests conducted against a wide range of targets.

-The AARGM incorporates a new guidance section and modified control section combined with Rocket Motor and Warhead Section, wings and fins of HARM.
+The AGM-88E AARGM incorporates a new guidance section and modified control section combined with Rocket Motor and Warhead Section, wings and fins of HARM.
 The missile uses a multi-mode seeker to counter enemy shut-down capability.

 The fire and forget capability of the missile allows weapon engagement at sufficient stand-off ranges.
 The Weapon Impact Assessment (WIA) subsystem supports battle damage assessment decisions by transferring impact assessment data prior to an impact.

-The missile has a length of 417cm, a diameter of 25.4cm and a wingspan of 112cm.
+The missile has a length of 417cm, diameter of 25.4cm and wingspan of 112cm.
 The weight of the missile is 361kg.
-It can intercept targets within the range of 60+ nm while travelling at a speed of Mach 2+.
+It can intercept targets within the range of 60+ nmi while travelling at a speed of Mach 2+.

-The AGM-88E is equipped with an advanced multi-sensor system comprising a Millimetre Wave (MMW) terminal seeker, advanced Anti-Radiation Homing (ARH) receiver and Global Positioning System / Inertial Navigation System (GPS/INS).
+The AGM-88E AARGM is equipped with an advanced multi-sensor system comprising a Millimetre Wave (MMW) terminal seeker, advanced Anti-Radiation Homing (ARH) receiver and Global Positioning System / Inertial Navigation System (GPS/INS).
 The system can quickly engage traditional and advanced enemy air defence targets, as well as non-radar time-sensitive strike targets.

 The missile receives tactical intelligence information through an embedded Integrated Broadcast System Receiver (IBS-R).
 The IBS delivers situational awareness information and second source confirmation for the war-fighters.
 The missile transfers real-time weapon impact assessment reports.
 It offers extended-range engagement, as well as organic, in-cockpit emitter targeting capability and situational awareness.